 Every chassis, weapon, upgrade, and trait carries a reference price in credits.
 There is no credit pool to spend down.
 Prices exist so GMs and players can sanity-check feasibility — a brand-new YT-1300 with mil-spec hyperdrive, beskar inlays, and a backup shield generator costs about 280,000 credits, so the GM can decide if that's plausible for the campaign's economy.
 Whether the party can actually afford or acquire any item is a story-level decision.

-Coming soon: the Starship Builder
+Build it in the Starship Builder